 - preparing bespoke drafts of deeds of association

 - registration of companies in the National Court Register

 - preparing a full set of corporate documentation

-- assuring legal and tax compliance with Polish regulations
+- assuring legal and tax compliance with Polish law

-- providing 360 degree ongoing assistance to our clients in the fields of law, global mobility and hr and accounting services
+- providing 360 degree ongoing help to our clients in the fields of law, global mobility and hr and accounting services

 Among our clients you may find:

 - South African based brokerage firms